niccoloraspa/fury-distribution-minimal/README.md

 ## Cleanup

+To clean up:

-To clean up just delete the `minikube` cluster:
+- delete the `minikube` cluster:

 ```bash
 cd $REPO_DIR/minikube
 make delete
 ```

-Delete the line you added in `/etc/hosts`.
+- delete the line you added in `/etc/hosts.